 An Overview of Kennewick's Rivers

-Clumped together in the south east-central desert region of the state of Washington, you will find the renowned Tri-Cities—comprised of Kennewick, Richland, and Pasco—situated at the merging, or confluence, of the Columbia River, Snake River, and Yakima River.
+Clumped together in the southeast central desert region of the state of Washington, you will find the renowned Tri-Cities.
+Comprised of Kennewick, Richland, and Pasco and is situated at the merging, or confluence, of the Columbia River, Snake River, and Yakima River.

-These three rivers play an important role in the lifeblood of the Tri-Cities communities, from their nature and beauty to energy and irrigation to recreational activities and attractions.
-In fact, the Tri-Cities area has also been nicknamed “Three Rivers,” although the name is rarely used for reasons beyond the professional.
+These three rivers play a vital role in the lifeblood of the Tri-Cities communities, from their nature and beauty to energy and irrigation to recreational activities and attractions.
+The Tri-Cities area has also been nicknamed “Three Rivers".

 For those considering real estate options in the Tri-Cities area, it is important to understand the involvement the rivers have with these cities and how they are connected to everyday Tri-Cities life.